Am I responsible for any tax liabilities or fines from years I didn’t file because of this unauthorized partnership? – North Carolina

 Short Answer

 Not automatically.
 In North Carolina, you generally owe tax and penalties only on income that is truly yours.
 Being listed as a “partner” without your consent does not by itself create a valid partnership or tax liability.
-You should dispute any unauthorized returns with the IRS and the North Carolina Department of Revenue (NCDOR), file correct returns if needed, and use your partition mediation to secure indemnity and an escrow holdback to protect sale proceeds while any tax dispute is resolved.
+You should dispute any unauthorized returns with the IRS and the North Carolina Department of Revenue (NCDOR), file correct returns if needed, and use your partition mediation to seek indemnity and an escrow holdback to protect sale proceeds while any tax dispute is resolved.

 Understanding the Problem